 It’s learning all about flight and aerodynamics in a way that just happens to be play and fun.
 In fact, my daughter and I have both begun creating and experimenting with our own paper airplane designs.

 I’m sharing the printables I created for my daughter with all of you.
-You can download a 3 page .pdf for free by clicking here.
+You can download it free below.

 More Ways to Celebrate Aviation Day